FA Cup quarter-final draw: Man Utd face Wolves as Man City draw Swansea | Goal.com

 FA Cup quarter-final draw: Man Utd face Wolves as Man City draw Swansea

-Manchester United will face Wolves while Manchester City will take on Swansea City in the quarter-final round of the FA Cup.
+Manchester United will face Wolves while Manchester City will take on Swansea City in the quarter-finals of the FA Cup.

-The draw was held on Monday following the conclusion of the fifth round of FA Cup play as Manchester United topped Chelsea to complete the set of eight matches.
+The draw was held on Monday following the conclusion of the fifth round of FA Cup play as Manchester United beat Chelsea to complete the set of eight matches.

 Quarter-final matches will be played on the weekend of March 16 with the winners booking a date in the semi-finals at Wembley Stadium on April 6.

-Manchester United advanced to the quarterfinal round after taking down reigning champions Chelsea by a 2-0 scoreline on Monday behind goals from Ander Herrera and Paul Pogba.
+Manchester United advanced to the quarter-final after taking down reigning champions Chelsea by a 2-0 scoreline on Monday thanks to goals from Ander Herrera and Paul Pogba.

 A trip away to Wolves will be Ole Gunnar Solskjaer's next task after the fellow Premier League side edged Bristol City 1-0 to advance to the quarters.

-The Red Devils have lost just once since the former Norway forward took charge, with that loss coming in a 2-0 defeat against Paris Saint-Germain in the first leg of their Champions League round of 16 battle.
+The Red Devils have lost just once since the former Norway forward took charge, coming in a 2-0 defeat against Paris Saint-Germain in the first leg of their Champions League round of 16 battle.

 Manchester United's crosstown rivals, Manchester City, had little problem with League Two side Newport County, as the Premier League title contenders picked up a 4-1 victory away from home.

-With that victory, Pep Guardiola's side has now won four straight since a stunning Premier League loss to Newcastle, with the combined score of those matches coming to 15-2.
+With that victory, Pep Guardiola's side has now won four straight since a stunning Premier League loss to Newcastle, with the aggregate score of those matches coming to 15-2.

-Now, they'll take on Swansea, who cruised past Brentford 4-1 in Wales in their fifth-round matchup.
+Now, they will take on Swansea, who cruised past Brentford 4-1 in Wales in their fifth-round matchup.
 The reigning Premier League champions face a visit to the Liberty Stadium for the tie.

-Swansea, along with Millwall, are the lowest remaining sides in the competition as the six other teams remaining are all representing the Premier League.
+Swansea, along with Millwall, are the lowest-ranking remaining sides in the competition as the six other teams remaining are all representing the Premier League.

 The final tie will pit two Premier League sides against one another as Watford are set to host Crystal Palace at Vicarage Road.